 - Know your process

-Style Guidelines offer a good foundation for building on.
+Style Guidelines offer a solid foundation for building recipes.

 Building a Malt Bill